EchannyE/learnify/README.md

-# Learnify — AI-Powered Exam Prep for West African Students
+# Learnify — AI-Powered Study Campanion and Exam Prep for West African Students

 > Built for The Artificial Future Hackathon · YPIT · Lagos, May 30 – June 13, 2026